Linux-Distro-Temp/NexisOS/README.md

 ## 🛠️ Build the NexisOS ISO
+Project should be put in same directory level as buildroot

 To build the ISO using one of the provided Buildroot defconfig files:
 ```sh
 make              # Builds x86_64 by default